 Encumbered funds are a specific amount of money carried over to the next fiscal year to pay for a legally enforceable obligation or contract.
-For example, books on order or a contract for carpeting arranged in year one but the work will be done in year two.
+For example, books on order or a contract for carpeting arranged in year one with the work to be done in year two. - Glossary of Terms, New York State Society of CPAs

-Preparing the Annual Budget: RSA 32 & RSA 202-A:11
+PREPARING THE ANNUAL BUDGET: RSA 32 & RSA 202-A:11

 The board of trustees, with input and recommendations from the director, prepares the annual budget.
 This budget should meet the mission statement and service goals of the library.
 The preparation is really the most important part of the whole process.
 It takes months to do this properly!
 You must review the past two years, estimate the present end-of-year, and project the future year.
-You have the tools: the library's long range plan, actual expenditures and revenues of the past two years, and the estimated expenditures and revenues for the end of the current year compared to the approved budget.
+You have the tools: the library's long-range plan, actual expenditures and revenues of the past two years, and the estimated expenditures and revenues for the end of the current year compared to the approved budget.